muskan01/testcases/addition.md

 Scenario: Addition of fractions

-  Given The calculater is on
+  Given The calculator is on

   When - type in "1st fraction number"